 A few months ago I came up with the notion to create a slideshow based on a zombie/horror theme because I love George A. Romero and adore movies like Evil Dead and Resident Evil.
 Not to mention Milla Jovovich!!

 I used Imagecopy 4 to convert several JPGs from various movies but that's where my artistic skills ended.
 I have none!
 So I asked a few friends if they'd like to donate some gruesome pics of their own.
 My thanks to the boys listed below for their images and Peter Jørgensen for his awesome slideshow.
-This program removes the lower border for a cool scroller, plays fantastic YMT music and can be launched from either floppy or hard drive.
+This program removes the lower border for a cool scroller, plays fantastic YMT music and can be launched from either a floppy or hard drive.

 I've really enjoyed working on this project and I hope all of you ST nutters download it.
 Let me know :)